meilisearch/meilisearch-php/README.md

 ## 📖 Documentation

-See our [Documentation](https://docs.meilisearch.com/learn/tutorials/getting_started.html) or our [API References](https://docs.meilisearch.com/reference/api/).
+To learn more about Meilisearch Php, refer to the in-depth [Mailsearch Php Documentation](https://meilisearch.github.io/meilisearch-php/).
+To learn more about Meilisearch in general, refer to our [documentation](https://docs.meilisearch.com/learn/getting_started/quick_start.html) or our [API reference](https://docs.meilisearch.com/reference/api/overview.html).

 ## 🔧 Installation